DID YOU KNOW?

 According to information published by the CDC (Center for Disease Control and Prevention.
 In 2017, 5,977 pedestrians were killed in traffic crashes in the United States. .1 This averages to one crash-related pedestrian death every 88 minutes.

-According to the National Highway of Transportation and Safety Nearly 1 of every 5 pedestrians killed in 2017 (19%) were struck in crashes that involved hit-and-run drivers.
+According to the National Highway of Transportation and Safety – 3,522 lives were claimed by distracted driving.
+Nearly 1 of every 5 pedestrians killed in 2021 (19%) were struck in crashes that involved hit-and-run drivers.
 There were 99,004 hit-and-runs nationwide in 2016, equating to one quarter of all crashes — and only 15,851 resulted in charges.

 Additionally, higher vehicle speeds increases both the likelihood of a pedestrian being struck by a car and the severity of injury.